aralroca/etiketai/CONTRIBUTING.md

 ## How to create a good bug report

 The best way to reproduce the issue on our machine is to provide a list of all the necessary steps to reproduce it.
-Also would be shared the browser version, operating system version, and Labelai version.
+Also would be shared the browser version, operating system version, and Etiketai version.
 As optional you can also upload a GIF or video recording the issue... it would be very helpful!

-To find out the current version of Labelai, you can follow this link: https://labelai.vercel.app/@version
+To find out the current version of Etiketai, you can follow this link: https://etiketai.vercel.app/@version

-## I have more questions on how to contribute to Labelai.
+## I have more questions on how to contribute to Etiketai.
 How can I reach you?

 For now, as we are a small community, you can contact me directly (Aral) through my email: contact@aralroca.com.
 As we grow, we will look for other platforms for discussions, like GitHub Discussions, Slack or others.